prakash-0091/nepsun/README.md

 ## To run the project, run this command on your project's console

 ### `git clone 'github url'`
-    > clone the project
+    clone the project

 ### `cd nepsun` (in linux)
-    > change directory to cloned project
+    change directory to cloned project

 ### `npm install` or `npm i`
-    > install all the required packages
+    install all the required packages

     after installation completion

 ### `npm start`
-    > to run the app
+    runs the app in development server